kinga-marszalkowska/hackathon_lp/README.md

 Swipe up to move to calendar.

-  => long press to add the number of hours you spent coding today
+  • long press to add the number of hours you spent coding today

-  => change view to week, 2 weeks, month to see your progress
+  • change view to week, 2 weeks, month to see your progress

 ## Flutter
+  • CustomPainter

+  •	Provider + ChangeNotifier

+  •	SharedPreferences

+  •	UI: table calendar, number picker